 Finally, after all the calves have been born, almost all the whales will leave the waters heading off to the feeding ground to fatten up again!

 October is a gamble with the odds getting shorter as the month progresses.
 Most Tour operators do not offer Whale watching tours during the month as there is a good chance they won’t manage to find the few early arrivals.
 But if you are on the water for another tour keep your eyes peeled and you may spot an early bird.

-November is the month when tours start operating and the whales start arriving.
-Numbers are a little unpredictable hence why it is considered an off-Peak season.
+November is the month when some tours start operating and the whales start arriving.
+Numbers are a little unpredictable hence why it is considered an off-peak season.
 It is mainly pregnant females and younger males arriving.
 As the Whales have just arrived the activity is low, mainly just surface blows with the odd fin slap.
 Unsurprising after a 2500mile swim.

 The Large Males start arriving through December along with the adult females ready for mating season.
 Late December is when the breeding males start their mating behavior so breaches, fluke, and pec slaps and full-on breaching begins.

 The Beginning of January will see hundreds of whales populating the Channel and this only gets better as the month drags on.
 Surface activity ramps up as the males compete for the right to mate.
 This is peak season and the only way to not see whales in the Channel is to close your eyes, even then you will probably hear them!

 We are in full Peak Season now.
 Not only are there hundreds of whales they are frisky and flamboyant.
 Expect lots of displays of breaching, Tail and Pec Slapping, and frequent sightings.
 Tours will barely leave the harbor before spotting Whales and any shore spotting location (see below) will be alive with prancing Males the size of buses.